Khloe Kardashian Leaves Tristan Thompson’s Name Off Of Sweet Kimye Gift

 On Thursday, Khloe posted a cryptic message to her Instagram story about being patient, and having been through “many trials and challenges.”

-Although Khloe Kardashian has yet to speak out on Tristan Thompson’s cheating scandal, she did take to Twitter to reveal that she couldn’t believe the amount of fake news stories going around about her, and wondered who the “sources” were feeding the media the information.
+Although Khloe Kardashian has yet to speak out on Tristan Thompson’s cheating scandal, she did take to Twitter to reveal that she couldn’t believe the number of fake news stories going around about her, and wondered who the “sources” were feeding the media the information.